 Should the groundwater water level increase (at times of high-water table) so that the separation is less than 1 m between the measured groundwater levels and the base of the quarry floor, the consent holder shall apply virgin materials (aggregate sourced from within the site, opposed to imported cleanfill) in these areas, so as to re-establish a 1 m separation distance.
 Such actions shall be reported to the Team Leader – Compliance Environmental Services, Selwyn District Council (compliance@selwyn.govt.nz) within one month of the work being undertaken.
 This requirement shall not apply to any areas which have already been rehabilitated.

-After the establishment of the quarry pit, no processed aggregate stockpiles shall be above the height of natural ground level.

-All processed aggregate products shall be stockpiled by grade within the quarry floor area.
-All stockpile volumes shall have a maximum total volume of 200,000 m3 at any one time and shall be located below the height of the level of the bunds, following the establishment of the central processing area.
+All stockpile volumes shall have a maximum total volume of 200,000 m3 at any one time and shall be located below the height of the level of the bunds.

 Site areas shall be limited to a maximum area in accordance with the following specified open ground limitations, at any one time, as set out in Table 2 below: